se-edu/learningresources/contents/security/passwordStorage.md

 * Your employees can see the plaintext passwords of your users.
 If your employees are ever compromised, they might be willing to simply leak the passwords.
 * Attackers can try to re-use the same passwords on other websites with sensitive data (such as banking websites) and gain access to those.
 Since it is common for users to re-use the same password on multiple sites, attackers can potentially be successful here and gain access to more sensitive data.

 To prevent these situations from occuring, it is good to perform hashing on passwords.
 Unlike <trigger for="pop:encrypt">encryption</trigger>, hashing is a <trigger for="pop:oneway">one-way function</trigger>.
-This means that an attacker cannot decrypt the encrypted password to retrieve the original password, thus ensuring that none of the aforementioned vulnerabilities are possible.
+This means that an attacker cannot reverse the hashed password to retrieve the original password, thus ensuring that none of the aforementioned vulnerabilities are possible.

 <popover id="pop:encrypt" title="Encryption refers to the process of changing a message such that it becomes essentially random text." placement="top">
   <div slot="content">